redkite-labs/redkitecms-docs/contribute/getting-started-contributing.rst

 are generated with a GPL software.

-Despite of that, those generated files are licensed under the MIT license, so the application you are using mantains, the MIT license.
+Despite of that, those generated files are licensed under the MIT license, so the application you are using maintains, the MIT license.

-This is possible because a Symfony2 application powered by AlphaLemon CMS, does not require that bundle to run in production, so in this case, the viral effect of GPL license is cancelled.
+This is possible because a Symfony2 application powered by RedKite CMS, does not require that bundle to run in production, so in this case, the viral effect of GPL license is cancelled.

-Open sourced App-Blocks should be released under the MIT license or another permittive license like the LGPL, while they can be released under the GPL2 because, as for AlphaLemon CMS, they are not required by the final Symfony application.
+Open sourced App-Blocks should be released under the MIT license or another permissive license like the LGPL, while they can be released under the GPL2 because, as for RedKite CMS, they are not required by the final Symfony application.

 Open sourced App-Themes must be released under the MIT License or equivalent because they are